 Changes to Mandatory Minimum Laws

 On May 10, 2017, Attorney General Jeff Sessions changed the United States Attorney’s Office’s policy regarding charging federal offenses and the position that Assistant United States Attorney must take relative to sentencing.
-The rules have changed for the worst in the United States District Court in Michigan and throughout the United States.
+The rules have changed for the worse in the United States District Court in Michigan and throughout the United States.
 There is talk about the Trump Administration working on reforming the federal criminal justice system, including mandatory minimum laws.

-Mandatory Minimums are Unjust
+Mandatory Minimum Laws are Unjust

-• They can lead to disproportionately harsh sentences: Mandatory minimums remove the judges’ ability to consider a case’s unique circumstances and the offender’s background.
+- They can lead to disproportionately harsh sentences: Mandatory minimums remove the judges’ ability to consider a case’s unique circumstances and the offender’s background.
 This means that a person who committed a minor offense but fell under the mandatory minimum sentencing guideline may receive a disproportionately harsh sentence that does not fit the crime.

-• They can perpetuate systemic biases: Mandatory minimums have been shown to have a disproportionate impact on minorities and low-income communities, perpetuating systemic biases in the criminal justice system.
+- They can perpetuate systemic biases: Mandatory minimums have been shown to have a disproportionate impact on minorities and low-income communities, perpetuating systemic biases in the criminal justice system.
 These communities are more likely to be subject to harsher sentencing guidelines due to systemic issues such as racial profiling and socioeconomic disparities.

 Practical and Tragic Examples of Excessive Sentences

 In a case recently published on CNN Politics, a federal judge was very upset that he had no alternative but to send a grandmother who was a drug addict to prison for five years over an amount of drugs equal in size to a packet of sugar.
-United States District Judge Mark Bennett made it clear that he thought the 5-year mandatory minimum sentence, as required by law, was for an elderly defendant, Susan Rice, who got caught up in a drug conspiracy in Sioux City, Iowa.
+United States District Judge Mark Bennett made it clear that he thought the 5-year mandatory minimum sentence, as required by law, was unjust for elderly defendant, Susan Rice, who got caught up in a drug conspiracy in Sioux City, Iowa.
 The judge clarified that his opinion of Ms. Rice was that she was a “low-level addict.”
 The article states, “It is not the first time he has felt this way.
 Bennett says 80% of the mandatory sentences he hands down are unjust — but that he is handcuffed by the law, which leaves no room for judicial discretion to consider a sentence based on the defendant’s individual circumstances.”

 The judge clarified his feelings when he stated from the bench, “too often, low-level, nonviolent drug addicts dealing with feeding their habit end up being sentenced like drug kingpins.”
 Ultimately, he feels that the mandatory minimum sometimes results in a “miscarriage of justice.”